 Freezing liquids makes them expand.
 If you try to freeze chicken eggs in their shell, the shell will crack.

 Frozen eggs will keep for up to one year in a freezer.

 Whether you've frozen them whole or separated, defrost in a refrigerator overnight and use within one day of defrosting.

-If you've frozen the whites alone, they should be left to stand at room temperature for about 30 minutes if you're planning to use them beaten - they're perfect in meringues, for example.
+If you've frozen the whites alone, they should be left to stand at room temperature for about 30 minutes if you're planning to use them beaten.
+They're perfect in meringues.

-I like using a tray with a lid because it helps make sure nothing drips out.
-This lid provides a seal so the egg doesn't drip out, even if you tip it on your way to the freezer.
+The lid on this tray provides a seal so the egg doesn't drip out, even if you tip it on your way to the freezer (which I often do!).

-It's also great for storage, so if you want to keep your frozen eggs (or ice cubes!) in the container rather than bagging them, you can stack it in the freezer sideways on - it takes up less room than a bag.
+It's also great for storage, so if you want to keep your frozen eggs (or ice cubes!) in the container rather than bagging them, you can stack it in the freezer sideways.
+It takes up less room than a bag.